magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

   - Configuration
 ---

-The [Magento Cloud Patches](https://github.com/magento/magento-cloud-patches) package is a set of patches, previously used within the ece-tools package to improve the integration of all Magento versions with Cloud environments and to deliver critical fixes quickly.
-This package can be integrated to an existing Magento project as a standalone package.
-Information about integrating Magento Cloud Patches can be found at [Apply patches]({{ site.baseurl }}/cloud/project/project-patch.html).
+The [Magento Cloud Patches](https://github.com/magento/magento-cloud-patches) package provides a set of patches which improve the integration of all Magento versions with Cloud environments and supports quick delivery of critical fixes.

+The {{ site.data.var.mcp }} package is a dependency for the {{site.data.var.ct}} package and is installed and updated when you install or update the {{ site.data.var.ct }} package.
+You can also use and manage the {{ site.data.var.mcp }} as a stand-alone package to apply patches to a {{ site.data.var.ee }} project that is not on the Cloud platform.
 These release notes describe the latest improvements to this package.

 The `{{site.data.var.mcp}}` package uses the following version sequence: `<major>.<minor>.<patch>`.